Can Pool Chlorine Cause Rash? Skin Irritation Solutions

 Free Chlorine Levels

 Maintain free chlorine between 1-3 ppm for most residential pools.
-If you have a salt water generator (SWG), aim for 2-4 ppm due to higher CYA levels.
+If you have a salt water generator (SWG), aim for 1-3 ppm unless you have higher CYA levels from added stabilizer.
 Use a reliable test kit like the Taylor K-2006 to get accurate readings - test strips are notoriously unreliable for precise measurements.

 pH Management

 Keep pH between 7.4-7.6 for optimal comfort and chlorine effectiveness.
-If pH is high (above 7.6), add muriatic acid in small increments - typically 1 quart per 10,000 gallons to lower pH by 0.2 units.
+If pH is high (above 7.6), add muriatic acid in small increments according to manufacturer dosage charts based on your current pH and alkalinity levels.
+Wear protective equipment including gloves and eye protection when handling muriatic acid.
 Always add acid to water, never water to acid, and pour into the deep end with the pump running.

 Total Alkalinity Balance